CD 4, Irish Waltzes, V.1

 1900’s.
 These tunes, mostly song tunes, would fill an Irish dance floor.
 This

-these tunes are forgotten and no longer played by Irish traditional musicians.
+are forgotten and no longer played by Irish traditional musicians.

 These notes are my sources for the tunes.
 I recorded them with a Hohner Xtreme 3 row, 2 voice box in BCD with